gilbertchen/cloud-storage-comparison/README.md

 To test incremental backup, a random commit on July 2016 was selected, and the entire code base is rolled back to that commit.
 After the initial backup was finished, other commits were chosen such that they were about one month apart.
 The code base is then moved forward to these commits one by one to emulate incremental changes.
 Details can be found in linux-backup-cloud.sh.

 Restore was tested the same way.
-The first store is a full restore of the first backup on an empty repository, and each subsequent restore is an increment one that only patches files changed by each commit.
-The following table lists the elapsed real times (in seconds) of the restore operations:
+The first restore is a full restore of the first backup on an empty repository, and each subsequent restore is an incremental one that only patches files changed by each commit.

 Here are the elapsed real times (in seconds) of the backup and restore operations as reported by the `time` command: